Have you ever wondered what shoring is, and how it’s used in the construction industry?

 The International Building Code (IBC)

-The IBC is the set of standards mandated by the International Code Council.
 It covers a range of topics related to construction safety, including shoring.
 The IBC outlines specific requirements for shoring designs, including installation, load testing and maintenance.
-For example, the code requires engineers to conduct a series of tests to make sure that the shoring system will be safe for use.

 OSHA Shoring Regulations